kumu/docs/getting-started/introduction.md

 ## Building your first map

-### Adding elements and connections
+### Adding elements and connections one by one

-**Use the add element/add connection buttons.** Add an element by clicking the blue "Add Element" button in the upper left of the map.
+**Use the green "+" button.** Add an element by clicking the green "+" button at the bottom of the map and choose "add element".
 Type the name of the element you want to add and then hit enter.
-To add a connection, select the element you want to connect from first and then click the "Add Connection" button.
-Type the name of the element you want to connect to and then hit enter.
-If the element you are trying to connect to doesn't exist yet, Kumu will create the element for you first and then create the connection to it.
+Add a connection by clicking the green "+" button and choose "add connection".
+Type the name of the elements you want to connect and hit enter.
+You can also select an element before choosing "add connection" and that element will automatically be included in the from input for the add connection interface.

 <p class="alert alert">
-  Speed up this process by hitting "e" to add an element and "c" to add a connection.
+  Speed up this process by using keyboard shortcuts!
+Just hit "e" to add an element and "c" to add a connection.
 </p>

+**Sketch mode.** Activate sketch mode by clicking the green "+" button and then clicking "sketch mode".
+Once activated, you can add an element by clicking anywhere on the map and you can add a connection by dragging from an existing element.
+You can move elements by holding alt while dragging the element.

-**Hold alt and click or click & drag.** Alt is another great way to shorten the time to build a map.
+**Alt and click or click & drag.** Alt is a great shortcut for building a map.
 Hold alt and click anywhere on the map to add an element.
 Hold alt and drag from an existing element to add a connection.

 ### Importing data

-**Import data from a spreadsheet.** Drag a spreadsheet onto the map or click the cloud icon in the lower right corner.
+**Import data from a spreadsheet.** Drag a spreadsheet onto the map or click the green "+" button at the bottom of the map.
 Make sure your spreadsheet (.xlsx or .csv) includes the following columns:

 - *For elements:* Label, Type (optional), Description (optional)
 - *For connections:* From, To, Type (optional), Label (optional)